Government finances in China - statistics & facts

 China’s fiscal budget

 China is a country with a low to moderate government spending ratio.
-Total government expenditure amounted to around 33 percent of the GDP in 2022, while this amounted to nearly 39 percent in the United States.
+Total government expenditure amounted to around 33 percent of the GDP in 2023, while this amounted to about 34 percent in the United States.
 For other Western countries, such as the United Kingdom, Germany, or France, this surpassed 40 or even 50 percent.
 Among Asian countries, however, government spending ratios are considerably lower, and China is ranging in a medium position.The largest single item in the Chinese government budget for many consecutive years has been education.
 In contrast, welfare spending is considerably lower than in Western countries.
-Spending on social security and employment only accounted for around 14 percent of the total budget in 2022.
+Spending on social security and employment only accounted for around 14.5 percent of the total budget in 2023.

 However, the situation is aggravated by large amounts of debt held by state-owned companies, which have often taken up debt under the supervision of local governments.
-Total debt of the non-financial sector in China reached more than 300 percent in the first quarter of 2023.
+Total debt of the non-financial sector in China reached more than 300 percent in 2023.
 This is a comparatively high level and was only surpassed by a few highly indebted jurisdictions such as Japan and Hong Kong.